Arizona State University School of Sustainability

-School of Sustainability is the first school in the United States dedicated to exploring the principles of sustainability.
+The Arizona State University School of Sustainability is the first school in the United States dedicated to exploring the principles of sustainability.
 The school was established in 2006 at Arizona State University.
 The School offers a BA and BS in Sustainability, a BS in Sustainable Food Systems, a Master of Sustainability Solutions, Master of Sustainability Leadership, Executive Master of Sustainability Leadership, MS in Sustainable Food Systems, MA, MS, and PhD in Sustainability, and PhD in Sustainable Energy.
 It is located within the Global Futures Laboratory at the Arizona State University Tempe campus.
 In Fall 2016, the School of Sustainability expanded its BA and BS degree offerings to the Arizona State University Polytechnic campus located in Mesa, Arizona.

 As of May 2016, 947 students have graduated with degrees in Sustainability at ASU.
 Of those, 758 graduated with a bachelor's degree, 190 with a master's degree, and 42 with a PhD.
 In fall 2021, approximately 1,100 students were enrolled in sustainability programs at the School of Sustainability.

-The School of Sustainability works with other colleges at Arizona State University to offer a Minor in Sustainability, a BA in Business with a Sustainability concentration, a Bachelor of Interdisciplinary Studies with a Sustainability concentration, a Bachelor of Science in Public Service and Public Policy with a Sustainability concentration, a BS in Tourism Development and Management with a Sustainability Tourism concentration, and a Bachelor of Sustainability Engineering.
+The School of Sustainability works with other colleges at Arizona State University to offer a Minor in Sustainability, a BA in business with a Sustainability concentration, a Bachelor of Interdisciplinary Studies with a Sustainability concentration, a Bachelor of Science in Public Service and Public Policy with a Sustainability concentration, a BS in Tourism Development and Management with a Sustainability Tourism concentration, and a Bachelor of Sustainability Engineering.
 The Bachelor of Arts in Sustainability, the Minor in Sustainability, the Master of Sustainability Leadership, the BA in Business and Sustainability, and the Bachelor of Interdisciplinary Studies with a Sustainability Concentration may be taken through ASU Online, Arizona State University's online college.